-Alina Wernick is a doctoral candidate at the Ludwig-Maximilians-Universität.
-She has completed the International Max Planck Research School for Competition and Innovation as well as conducted doctoral research at the Max Planck Institute for Innovation and Competition on patent law and open innovation.
+Alina Wernick completing her doctoral degree at the Ludwig-Maximilians-Universität on the topic of patent law and open innovation.
+Prior to that, she has completed the International Max Planck Research School for Competition and Innovation as well as conducted doctoral research at the Max Planck Institute for Innovation and Competition.

-Alina Wernick has studied law at the University of Helsinki.
+Alina Wernick has obtained master and bachelor degrees in law from the University of Helsinki.
 During her legal studies, she worked at an interdisciplinary laboratory Simlab at the Department of Industrial Engineering and Management of the Aalto University.

-Besides her academic experience, Alina Wernick has interned inter alia at a large German law firm, the European Patent office.
-She has obtained international experience through a research exchange at the University of Texas and a study exchange at the Chinese University of Hong Kong.”
+Besides her academic experience, Alina Wernick has interned inter alia at a large German law firm and the European Patent office.
+She has obtained further international experience through a research exchange at the University of Texas and a study exchange at the Chinese University of Hong Kong.

 Journal articles and conference proceedings